ca4ti/bind9/doc/arm/reference.rst

    This specifies a list of IP addresses to which queries are forwarded.
 The default is the empty list (no forwarding).
-Each address in the list can be associated with an optional port number and/or DSCP value, and a default port number and DSCP value can be set for the entire list.
+Each address in the list can be associated with an optional port number, DSCP value, and a TLS transport.
+   A default port number, DSCP value, and a TLS transport can be set for the entire list as well.

+   If a TLS configuration is specified, :iscman:`named` will use DNS-over-TLS (DoT) connections when connecting to the specified IP address(es), using the TLS configuration referenced by the :any:`tls` statement.

 Forwarding can also be configured on a per-domain basis, allowing for the global forwarding options to be overridden in a variety of ways.